 The network of high profile partners – including the Goring Hotel, Jurys Inn and Millennium Copthorne Hotels – forms the foundation for the University of Plymouth Hotel School.
 These industry partnerships will open doors for you, giving you opportunities to gain commercial experience while you study.

-Learning in the commercial environment you will have opportunities to be trained by and shadow managers, to work on live problems, to be employed in relevant hospitality jobs while you study and develop your professional profiles, giving you a learning experience which is motivational, enlightening, hard work and fun.
+Learning in the commercial environment you will have opportunities to be trained by and shadow managers, to work on live problems, to be employed in relevant hospitality jobs while you study and develop your professional profiles, giving you a learning experience that is motivational, enlightening, hard work and fun.

 Our graduates have real business acumen and a strong industry focus.
 Our ambition is to provide graduates with an excellent learning experience, so securing them the best opportunities for employment.